 Let us leave you with 5 tips that will get you going:

 - Think short, medium and long term: It’s a good idea to develop separate one-year, three-year and five-year strategies for your startup business.
-The one-year strategy should be the most fleshed out, with specific goals – for example, increases in revenue or profitability, development of people and culture, the introduction of new products and services, and so on.
+The one-year strategy should be the most fleshed out, with specific goals – for example, revenue or profitability increases, people and culture development, new products and services, and so on.
 Your strategy should define your business goals clearly, according to SMART (specific, measurable, achievable, realistic and time-bound) objectives.

 - Conduct research: Good strategy is informed by research.
 What are your competitors doing better than your startup business?
 What areas of your startup business should you hone, change or grow?
 Are there ideas for new products and services you could easily develop?
 Are some of your services and products ageing and losing their relevance, which might give you insight into how to allocate resources in the future?
 What are clients asking for that you aren’t giving them?

-- Consider your positioning: It’s a common business assumption that you can’t be the best and the cheapest – you need to decide whether you position your business on price or on quality.
-There are also other aspects to positioning – if you are delivering services, what are you especially good at?
-The way you position your products or services in relation to one another is also important.
+- Consider your positioning: It’s a common business assumption that you can’t be the best and the cheapest – you need to decide whether you position your business on price or quality.
+There are also other aspects to positioning – if you deliver services, what are you especially good at?
+How you position your products or services to one another is also important.
 I recently wanted to order canvas prints of some photographs and followed a link to a page where it looked like the company excelled in supplying these.
-But when I clicked through to the rest of its website, the company had many other unrelated printing services, which made me doubt if they were really specialists in canvas prints.
+But when I clicked through to the rest of its website, the company had many other unrelated printing services, which made me doubt if they were specialists in canvas prints.
 I ended up choosing another supplier.

 Establishing your startup business may not be easy.
 But, surround yourself with mentors, experts and the magnitude of information freely available.
 Always be open to learning.
 And most importantly: enjoy the startup journey!